larpix/larpix-reconstruction/README.md

 The processing occurs like this:
 - An `EventBuilder` is created on the data file of interest.
-The `EventBuilder` (and the underlying `HitParser`) will scan through the data file.
+The `EventBuilder` (and the underlying `HitParser`) will scan through the data file and generate `Event` objects of related `Hit`s.
 The `HitParser` implements a sorted buffer to accommodate the nearly-serialized data from LArPix.
 The length of this buffer can be adjusted using the `sort_buffer_length` keyword argument of the `EventBuilder`.
 - A `RecoFile` is created to handle the buffering of output data.
 To save reconstruction objects, use `recofile.queue(reco_obj, type=type(reco_obj))`, which will put the current object into the write queue of the `RecoFile`.